1. RECTOR – Archpriest Fr. Gabriel Makarov

 2. DEACON – Fr.
 Vladimir Bigdan

 Fr.
-Vladimir was born on 20th February 1987 in the small military town of Neu Ruppin in East Germany, where his father served.
-Soon the Soviet Union disappeared and his parents moved to USA in Chicago.
-From five years Fr.
-Vladimir served at the altar.
-His services with Bishop Alypiy is one of his warmest memories.
-His parents tried whenever possible to go to a monastery in Jordanville, a few times he stayed there for obedience.
-He loved it.
+Vladimir was born on 20th of February 1987 in the small military town of Neuruppin in East Germany, where his father served.
+After the fall of the Soviet Union, his parents moved to the USA in Chicago.
+From the age of five, Fr.
+Vladimir served in the altar.
+His services with Bishop Alypiy are some of his warmest memories.
+His parents tried whenever possible to go to the closest monastery in Jordanville, and a few times he stayed there for obedience work.
+He recalls loving his time at the monastery.
 At one point during the service, he was so struck by the solemn voice of the monastery Protodeacon that even then he felt the urge to dedicate himself to service of deaconate.

 It so happened that for the first few years he studied at home with his parents using Russian books.
 Despite the fact that up to the age of 22 years he had never been to Russia, he had always considered himself to be a Russian: at home and in the church he speaks only Russian, he grew up on Russian books and cartoons, listening to Russian music.
 At the age of 15, he started to carry choir conducting obediences at the church of the Vladimir Mother of God until his university studies began.
 Fr.
 Vladimir graduated from the Queensland University of Technology majoring in megatronics and robotics.